Gynaecomastia or breast enlargement in males which can demonstrate features of a female breast can be managed surgically where appropriate.

 The aim of your consultation is to ascertain expectations and identify potential limitations to achieving those expectations, such as skin quality, breast anatomy, and scarring from previous surgery.

-Patients seeking gynecomastia surgery have typically lost a significant amount of weight and may have disproportionate and asymmetrical breast size.
+Patients seeking gynecomastia surgery may also have lost significant amounts of weight and may demonstrate breast asymmetry.

 It is only at the culmination of the consultation process, after having the opportunity to have questions addressed by your surgeon, should consent to gynecomastia surgery be given.